 The Graduate School welcomes applications from qualified candidates holding a minimum of a bachelor's degree from an accredited institution with at least a 2.75 grade point average (GPA) on a 4.0 scale.
 GRE or GMAT exams are not required.
-Students with a GPA between 2.5 and 2.7 may be considered for possible provisional admission.
+Students with a GPA between 2.5 and 2.7 may be considered on a case-by-case basis.

 International students may apply for admission in the fall, spring, and summer.
 US Federal guidelines allow international students admitted to a graduate program to enroll on a part-time (3 to 6 credits) basis during the two summer ssessions (May-August).
 However, students must enroll on a full-time basis (9 credits) during the fall and spring semesters.

 The following programs are offered on a full-time basis and are, therefore, available to students on F1 visas: Biomedical Science (BMS), Computer Science (CS), Counseling, Environmental Biology (ENV), Information Technology (IT), Masters in Business Administration (MBA), and Management in Information Technology (MIT).